 The Forest of Bowland has long been recognised as a special and beautiful area.
-It officially became a protected landscape in 1964, when it was designated an Area of Outstanding Natural Beauty (AONB).
+It officially became a protected landscape in 1964, when it was designated an an Area of Outstanding Natural Beauty (AONB) and in 2023 all designated Areas of Outstanding Natural Beauty (AONBs) in England and Wales became National Landscapes.

 Much of this beauty is related to the wild and 'untouched' nature of the landscape - itself a result of hundreds, if not thousands of years of human activity.